Killing of Jean Charles de Menezes: Immediate aftermath

 The day after the shooting, the Metropolitan Police identified the victim as Jean Charles de Menezes and said that he had not been carrying explosives, nor was he connected in any way to the attempted bombings.
 They issued an apology describing the incident as "a tragedy, and one that the Metropolitan Police Service regrets".

 The Menezes family condemned the shooting and rejected the apology.
 His grandmother said there was "no reason to think he was a terrorist".
-Although it was initially reported that they were offered almost £585,000 compensation, the Menezes family eventually received £100,000 in compensation from the Metropolitan Police.
+Although it was initially reported that they were offered almost £585,000 in compensation, the Menezes family eventually received £100,000 in compensation from the Metropolitan Police.

-His cousin, Alex Alves Pereira, said: "I believe my cousin's death was result of police incompetence."
-Pereira said that police claims regarding the incident had been conflicting, and took issue with their pursuit of Menezes for an extended period and their allowing the "suspected suicide bomber" to board a bus.
+His cousin, Alex Alves Pereira, said, "I believe my cousin's death was the result of police incompetence."
+Pereira said that police claims regarding the incident had been conflicting and took issue with their pursuit of Menezes for an extended period and their allowing the "suspected suicide bomber" to board a bus.
 "Why did they let him get on a bus if they are afraid of suicide bombers?...
 He could have been running, but not from the police...
 When the Underground stops, everybody runs to get on the train.
 That he jumped over the barriers is a lie."

 The Brazilian government released a statement expressing its shock at the killing, saying that it looked forward "to receiving the necessary explanation from the British authorities on the circumstances which led to this tragedy."
 Foreign Minister Celso Amorim, who had already arranged to visit London, said he would seek a meeting with the UK's Foreign Secretary, Jack Straw.
 He later met ministers and had a telephone conversation with Straw.

 The Muslim Council of Britain expressed immediate concern about the apparent existence of a "shoot-to-kill" policy and called on police to make clear their reasons for shooting the man dead.

-On 27 July 2005, Menezes's body was flown to Brazil for burial.
-His funeral took place in Gonzaga on 29 July 2005.
+On 27 July 2005, Menezes' body was flown to Brazil for burial.
+His funeral took place in Gonzaga on 29 July 2005, exactly one week after the shooting.
 A public requiem mass for Menezes, attended by Cardinal Cormac Murphy-O'Connor, was held at Westminster Cathedral around the same time.